helium18/bwake/README.md

 Copy the script to some desired location.
 Preferably somewhere in the `$PATH`

 ## Things to note
-1. It's just an estimate, there's a 90% chance that it'll go above / below the threshold a bit ~ 5%-10%.
+1. It's just an estimate, there's a high chance that it'll go above / below the threshold a bit ~ 5%-10%.
+This can be controlled by setting the `precision` flag.
 2. Consider running the script with `sudo`.
 (To avoid entering the password manually every time before the device is slept)
 3. The alarm should be named `sound.ogg` and be placed in `$HOME`.
 An option to override this behavior will be provided in the future